DeepSportradar/player-reidentification-challenge/README.md

 ## Submission

-You need to submit a .csv file as the pairwise distance matrix of size (m+1) x (n+1), where m is the number of querie images and n is the number of gallery images.
+You need to submit a _.csv_ file as the pairwise distance matrix of size (m+1) x (n+1), where m is the number of query images and n is the number of gallery images.
 The first row and the first column are the query and gallery ids respectively.
-Query ids have to be orderd.
+Query ids have to be ordered.
 Please check the example provided by the dataset loader in the baseline ```baseline/synergyreid_baseline.py```.